Skip to main content

 • Research Institutes, supported by the Maritime Knowledge Centre.

-The consortium is working in close relation with other national and international initiatives on development of alternative energy carriers for the maritime sector, including the Horizon 2020 project FASTWATER, the JIP Zero Emission Lab, the National Growth Fund application for Hydrogen (Groenvermogen van de Nederlandse economie), the validation initiative as part of the Dutch Green Deal and initiatives as part of the Dutch R&D arrangement for the Mobility Sectors.
+The consortium is working in close relation with other national and international initiatives on development of alternative energy carriers for the maritime sector including the National Growth Fund, the validation initiative as part of the Dutch Green Deal and initiatives as part of the Dutch R&D arrangement for the Mobility Sectors.